The Harriet W. Sheridan Center for Teaching and Learning

 Proctors and Head Teaching Consultants

-Head Teaching Consultants (Head TCs) work closely with Sheridan Staff and the Teaching Consultant program to facilitate Sheridan Teaching Seminar workshops, co-organize the TC invited-speaker series, and support the pedagogical development of graduate students at Brown.
+Proctors, and Interdisciplinary Opportunity Fellows, are graduate students who engage in the activities of Centers and Institutes at Brown.
+Head Teaching Consultants work closely with Sheridan staff to facilitate Sheridan Teaching Seminar workshops, co-organize the TC invited-speaker series, and support the pedagogical development of graduate students.

 Head Teaching Consultant